-License to practice as a registered nurse in New Jersey License to practice in Pennsylvania may be recommended Pre-clinical requirements (See Nursing Department Web site for more details) CPR certification (BLS or ACLS) Criminal Background Check Drug Test Health and immunization requirements Liability Insurance for student nurse practitioner Bridge Requirements: up to 4 undergraduate units (16 credits) One of the following Professional Role Courses: NUR 210/Professional Role I (Learner) NUR 310/Professional Role II (Clinician) The following three courses are required NUR 328/Research NUR 440/Caring in Community Health/Science NUR 444/Caring in Community Health/Practice Up to 8 credits of community health (NURS 440 and/or NURS 444) may be waived for applicants with significant community health experience and experience based on a portfolio review by the Department of Nursing faculty.
+License to practice as a registered nurse in New Jersey License to practice in Pennsylvania may be recommended Pre-clinical requirements CPR certification (BLS or ACLS) Criminal Background Check Drug Test Health and immunization requirements Liability Insurance for student nurse practitioner For more detailed information please contact the clinical site coordinator Deirdre Jackson jacksond@tcnj.edu Bridge Requirements: up to 4 undergraduate units (16 credits) One of the following Professional Role Courses: NUR 210/Professional Role I (Learner) NUR 310/Professional Role II (Clinician) The following three courses are required NUR 328/Research NUR 440/Caring in Community Health/Science NUR 444/Caring in Community Health/Practice Up to 8 credits of community health (NURS 440 and/or NURS 444) may be waived for applicants with significant community health experience and experience based on a portfolio review by the Department of Nursing faculty.
 Following successful completion of the above bridge requirements, the student may enroll in courses required for either the Family Nurse Practitioner Program, the Adult/Gerontological Primary Care Nurse Practitioner Program, the Clinical Nurse Leader Program, or the Neonatal Nurse Practioner Program, the Clinical Nurse Leader Program, or the Neonatal Nurse Practioner Program.
 Post-Master's Nurse Practitioner Certificate Program (NURS_SCT02), (NURS_SCT03), and (NURS_SCT04) These certificate programs are designed for registered nurses who have earned a master's degree in nursing and who wish to become family nurse practitioners or adult/gerontological primary care nurse practitioners.
 Students may take up to six years of part-time study to complete either option.
 Admission Requirements:

-Master of Science in Nursing from an NLNor CCNE-accredited program An undergraduate health assessment course or approved equivalent Preadmission interview may be requested Additional Requirements:
+Master of Science in Nursing from an NLN-or CCNE-accredited An undergraduate health assessment course or approved equivalent Preadmission interview may be requested Additional Requirements: